iamavnish/data-engineering-with-snowflake/README.md

-# data-engineering-with-snowflake
-Data Engineering with Snowflake
+# Data Engineering with Snowflake

+## Overview

+This is Proof of Concept for creating a snowsight dashboard (dashboard in Snowflake)